• Skip to primary navigation

 Vegan Authentic Caldo Tlalpeño

-Whenever I'm coming down with a cold, all I want is a caldo Tlalpeño.
+Whenever I’m coming down with a cold, all I want is a caldo Tlalpeño.
 In this vegan authentic caldo Tlalpeño zucchini, potatoes carrots, and rice simmer in a chipotle vegetable broth.
 It is a comforting traditional home cooked meal.
-This post is also available in Spanish.

 Caldo Tlalpeño is one of my favorite comfort dishes.
 My mom, to this day, still makes a version of it whenever anyone one of us is sick.
 After moving to the U.S. I searched high and low for a restaurant that would serve a good caldo Tlalpeño, but none of them measured up.
 Until finally, duh, I realized that I should just make it at home.
 It is super easy to make and it's another one of those dishes that kids love.